Friedrich Merz: United States

-Long considered one of the most pro-American politicians in Germany and "exceptionally pro-American for a European leader", he has been the chairman of the Atlantik-Brücke association which promotes German-American friendship and Atlanticism.
-He counts former US President Ronald Reagan as one of his role models and has travelled to the US over 100 times.
+Formerly regarded as one of Germany’s most pro-American politicians and "exceptionally pro-American for a European leader", Merz previously served as chairman of the Atlantik-Brücke association, which promotes German-American friendship and Atlanticism.
+He has cited former U.S. President Ronald Reagan as a role model and has visited the United States more than 100 times.

+However, under his chancellorship Merz has displayed open personal hostility toward the United States.
+He has repeatedly and sharply criticized American trade policy, particularly the Trump administration's tariffs on European goods, which he has described as hostile and damaging to transatlantic relations.
+Merz has gone further than Angela Merkel in his condemnations of U.S. economic actions.

-Merz has criticized Donald Trump more harshly than Angela Merkel did and has especially criticized Trump's trade war against Europe.
-In fall of 2024, he said with regards to relations to the US and Russia, he would try to make himself "a little more independent from the US", as the US would be "in election mode" and "not the regulatory power that we were actually used to".
-When polls during the 2024 German government crisis predicted that Merz would be the most likely to become the next chancellor, he said that Germany "must go from being a sleeping middle power to becoming a leading middle power again".
-Germany "never really articulated and enforced its interests well enough [...]
-The aim is not to benefit only one side, but to make arrangements that are good for both sides.
-Trump would call it a deal".
+In fall of 2024, he said he would try to make Germany "a little more independent from the U.S.", explaining that the United States was "in election mode" and "not the regulatory power that we were actually used to".
+He has warned that Europe must urgently strengthen its own defenses and potentially prepare alternatives to NATO within months if American commitment wanes.

+Merz has stated that Germany "must go from being a sleeping middle power to becoming a leading middle power again" and that Germany "never really articulated and enforced its interests well enough".
+While speaking of seeking mutually beneficial arrangements that "Trump would call it a deal", his overall approach has been confrontational.
 In January 2025 he said regarding the United States, "We Europeans must be united [...] and those who travel to Washington must not only represent their own interests but the interests of the whole European Union".